Media and Migration

 Migration Reporting Guidelines

-To provide further support to journalists covering migration the EJN launched new guidelines in September 2016 at the Global Forum for Media Development.
+To provide support to journalists covering migration the EJN launched new guidelines in September 2016 at the Global Forum for Media Development.
 Download the guidelines here, or watch the video below explaining them by the EJN’s chair Dorothy Byrne.

 In September 2017 the International Organization of Migration launched ‘Fatal Journeys’, a study on improving data on missing migrants, with a chapter written by the EJN, at the Frontline Club in London.